brsloan/writerDeck/README.md

 Please see the [list of commercial writerDecks](list-of-commercial-writerdecks.md) for mass-produced offerings.

-There are also people willing to build you a custom writerDeck for a fee, such as Keegan McNamara of [Mythic Computer Co.](https://www.mythic.computer/)
+There are also people willing to build you a custom writerDeck for a fee, such as Keegan McNamara of [Mythic Computer Co.](https://www.mythic.computer/) or Un Kyu Lee of [Micro Journal](https://www.tindie.com/stores/unkyulee/)

 ## D.I.Y.
 WriterDecks